manuel3108/advent-of-svelte-cli-2025/script.md

 Everything so far has been part of the CLI for a bit, but this next feature is quite new — and it’s going to helpful throughout this year’s Advent of Svelte.

-If you’ve ever built something in the playground and wanted to continue locally, you probably know the drill: download the ZIP, unpack it, install dependencies, clean up the structure… not exactly fun.
+If you’ve ever built something in the playground and wanted to continue locally, you probably know the drill: download the ZIP file, unpack it, install dependencies, and make sure you didn't break anything while doing so.

 Now?
-Just copy the playground URL and run sv create --from-playground.
+Just copy the playground URL and run `sv create --from-playground`.
 Paste the link, press enter, and the CLI generates a complete SvelteKit project from your playground.
 All the files are there, dependencies are installed, and it even asks whether you want to add extras like Tailwind or Drizzle.
-One command and you’re ready to keep building.

 # Outro